monteslu/node-red-contrib-meshblu/Readme.md

 ## Usage

-You can connect to any meshblu server, and use that for subscribe to messages and sending output.
+You can connect to any meshblu server, and use that for subscribing to messages and sending output.

 ## Screenshot